 - Remedies Arthritis

 - Reduces Tendinitis

 - Accelerates Recovery from Sports-Related & High Impact Injuries

 - Decreases Cancer Risk & Progression

 - Reduces Risk of Coronary Heart Disease, Heart Attack and Stroke

 - Improves Diabetic Conditions Linked to Inflammation

 Ozone Therapy can help fight the signs and symptoms of Fibromyalgia.
-Ozone Therapy neutralises toxins and impurities in the body, improves blood circulation, increase oxygen levels in the muscles and reduces inflammation.
-It also acts as an antioxidant and it energises the mind and body.
+Ozone Therapy neutralises toxins and impurities in the body, improves blood circulation, increases oxygen levels in the muscles and reduces inflammation.
+It also acts as an antioxidant and energises the mind and body.
 Ozone Therapy will also help fight other Fibromyalgia symptoms such as IBS, fatigue and headaches.

 Poseidonia Healthcare recently conducted a medical trial over 8 weeks with our 58-year-old female client “Patient T” who came to us with a diagnosed case of Fibromyalgia, a disorder characterised by widespread musculoskeletal pain accompanied by fatigue, sleep, memory and mood issues.